simo1c/GateMeClass/tutorial/readme.md

 lab <- se$labels
 ```

-To use the annotation function of GateMeClass, you have to set correctly the input variables.
+To use the annotation module of GateMeClass, you have to set correctly the fundamental input variables of the *GateMeClass_annotate* annotation function.

-Assign to the `testing_set` variable the matrix of expression `m` and to the variable `gate` the manually created marker table.
+Assign to the `testing_set` variable the matrix of expression `m` and to the variable `gate` the manually created marker table file.

 ```
-testing_set<-m
+testing_set <- m
-gate<-read_xls("Levine32_marker_table.xls")
+gate <- read_xls("Levine32_marker_table.xls")
 ```

-After this, you can run the annotation function.
+After this, you can run the *GateMeClass_annotate* annotation function:

 ```